Skip to main

 Dr. Gary Bennett graduated from the UK Counseling Psychology in 1995 after completing his internship at the University of Cincinnati.
 He obtained a faculty position in August, 1995, as a staff psychologist in the VT campus counseling center, now known as the Cook Counseling Center.
 In 2000, he began a partnership with the Athletics Department where he started seeing student-athletes for mental health concerns.
 He took some additional coursework and eventually earned his certification in sport psychology from the Association for Applied Sport Psychology.
 The demand for services steadily increased and in 2007, he transitioned to a fulltime position in Athletics, working as a member of the Sports Medicine and Athletic Performance team.
 He is now an Assistant Director in the Athletics Department while continuing his affiliation with the Cook Counseling Center.
 He works with individual student-athletes presenting with personal, clinical, and performance-related concerns as well as teams focusing on performance issues.
 He is also involved in a number of other projects within the department including The Leadership Institute and a new project called One Team which is a program he helped develop that offers a unique approach to educating student-athletes on ways to prevent sexual assault.

-Dr. Carrie Brown (preferred pronouns she/her/hers) received her Counseling Psych Masters degree in 2006, her Educational Specialist degree in 2008, and her Doctorate in 2012.
+Dr. Carrie Brown (she/her/hers) received her Counseling Psych Masters degree in 2006, her Educational Specialist degree in 2008, and her Doctorate in 2012.
 She completed her pre-doctoral internship at Penn State’s counseling center.
 Prior to graduation, she accepted a job offer for a staff psychologist position at Syracuse University’s Counseling Center and began there in August of 2012.
 In 2015, she received her New York State Licensure.
 Her roles at the Counseling Center include: group program coordinator, the Sexual and Relationship Violence Response team, the social justice committee, as well as the liaison for the LGBTQ Resource Center.
 In addition to her roles at the Counseling Center, she also teaches practicum to Masters Counseling students.
 She finds college mental health extremely rewarding because of the variability in the position and the university environment.
 She believes UK’s program prepared her extremely well for her career and future advancement.
 Outside of my professional life, she has taken up running and has participated in several 5ks, 10ks, 15ks, 10-mile races, and half-marathons.

 Dr. Katherine Cascio earned her PhD in Counseling Psychology from the UK in 2017.
 She completed her doctoral internship and post-doctoral residency at the University of Oregon Counseling Center.
 Dr. Cascio has been a staff psychologist at Florida Gulf Coast University’s Counseling and Psychological Services in Fort Myers, FL since Fall 2018.
 As a staff psychologist, she continues to use her social justice training from UK in providing therapy, advocacy, outreach, training, and psychological testing.
 She is a generalist clinician working with students with a wide variety of presenting concerns and has special interests in serving trauma survivors (particularly those who have experienced interpersonal violence), individuals with substance use issues, students dealing with depression and other mood concerns, and clients from low-income backgrounds.
 Dr. Cascio also provides WPATH assessments for transgender, non-binary, and gender expansive students who are seeking gender confirmation medical services.
 She has created and chairs the Interpersonal Violence Prevention and Response team at FGCU, which focuses on changing center and university cultures that work to prevent interpersonal violence and harassment as well as responding to interpersonal violence using trauma-informed care and provide survivors with the resources, empowerment, and supports necessary to heal.